Upper Deck Company: DeWayne Buice

 DeWayne Buice, then a California Angels pitcher, would later become one of Upper Deck's founding partners.
 In November 1987, Buice walked into The Upper Deck, a trading card store.
 Store owner Bill Hemrick noticed Buice and the two struck up a friendship, one that led to Buice's hosting an autograph session at the store.
 Within weeks, Buice had become one of Hemrick's business partners.

 Hemrick and his partner Paul Sumner were in the process of starting Upper Deck.
 Unfortunately, the two lacked the business and personal connections to help land the necessary Major League Baseball Players Association (MLBPA) license, which would allow Upper Deck to use players' names and likenesses on its cards.
 The only response they received was that the players' union was not accepting another card company for three more years.
-Buice was told that if he could help secure the license, he would receive a 12 percent stake in the card company.
+Buice was told that if he could help secure the license, he would receive a 12% stake in the card company.
 Buice would become a key figure in getting MLBPA officials to agree to a meeting.
 By the end of the 1988 season, Hemrick and Sumner received the license and by 1989, were making baseball cards.

 By the time Buice retired from professional baseball at the end of the 1989 season, he had collected $2.8 million from Upper Deck.
 Believing the company owed him even more money, Buice sued Upper Deck executives.
 After the battle over Buice's stake in the company was settled in court, he became a millionaire who reportedly made $17 million on the deal, far more than he ever made as a baseball player.
 In two-and-a-half seasons with the Angels, Buice made $212,500.

 Upper Deck was originally scheduled to pay Buice his millions over a four-year period, but due to the 1994 baseball strike, Upper Deck's business stalled.
 Buice then agreed to a six-year payment plan.
 Sales in 1995 and 1996 fell so far that for those two years, virtually all the company's profits went to Buice.

 On the day in 1998 that Upper Deck cut Buice his final check, the company threw a party at its Carlsbad, California, headquarters.
 The top brass ordered employees to work just a half day.
 Later that year at the Christmas party, Upper Deck CEO Richard McWilliam told employees the company's deal with Buice was the worst deal it had ever done.